Separation anxiety in dogs is a common issue and is generally caused by two reasons;

 Another important aspect to this is how calm the dog is for the majority of the day when in your presence.

 The amount of exercise is also very important; the majority of canine behavioural problems are emphasised by or simply caused by a lack of exercise.
 Dogs are built for, and genetically predisposed to, roaming/walking.
-To deny them sufficient exercise and thus stimulation causes huge anxiety and frustration on a dog which has a direct negative impact on the dog’s behaviours.
+To deny them sufficient exercise and thus stimulation causes huge anxiety and frustration for a dog which has a direct negative impact on the dog’s behaviours.

 A good walk in the morning, followed by another walk in the afternoon should be considered a standard daily requirement.